-Luigi is best suited for organizations that run thousands of tasks every day, and they need to organize it in complex dependency graphs.
+Luigi is best suited for organizations that run thousands of tasks every day and need to organize them in complex dependency graphs.
 It’s especially suited for building complex and ever-changing ELT pipelines.

 - Hard to test tasks using the API.

 - If the scheduler is busy or other concurrent users are using the UI, the UI suffers from disappointingly sluggish performance.

 Luigi is free and open source.

 Blendo is known as one of the best ELT tools enabling customers to centralize all of their different datasets and data sources into a central location.
 They are in the business of building new connectors and maintaining the ones already created.